 Mildew will grow anywhere damp or wet, making an area like the shower a perfect home.
 Unfortunately, because the shower area is constantly exposed to moisture, keeping mould at bay requires prevention and staying on top of the problem.
 In addition to the moisture from the shower head, shower grout can also begin growing mold if the bathroom itself has a high humidity.
 Improper ventilation is a leading cause of mold growth.
 To prevent problems from occurring in the bathroom, try ventilating the room after your morning shower by opening the window.
 This should reduce the humidity in the room, allow the shower to dry quickly and keep mold at bay.

-Types of mold on grout
+Types of black mold on grout

 There are several types of mold that can be found in your kitchen or bathroom.
 Pink mold (it’s actually a bacteria) often shows up on the tile when there is not enough ventilation in the room or you do not dry the area.
 It’s fairly easy to clean but is also likely to come back, just like black mildew.
 Orange mold is often found outdoors growing on top of the mulch.
 If you keep plants in your bathroom or kitchen, you might see this fungus.
 Black mold is the worse type of fungus and if not cleaned correctly, will grow back quickly and frequently.